pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: After struggling with the ES6 problem I was stuck on for so long, I tried putting the code into the console on Google Chrome.
 I got the answer with my solution, but  freeCodeCamp's tests weren't passing.
 Not understanding why, I caved and started to look at the hints and got the solution.
 I pushed on through a few more problems in the ES6 section.

 **Thoughts:** I feel a little ashamed for looking up hints, but I had no idea why fCC's tests weren't passing my solution.
 I couldn't understand the feedback under the code window ("half is not a function"???).
 I think this just highlights a fault in my problem solving abilities.
 I.e. They're very lacking.
 I need to slow down and consider the wording slowly and carefully one word at a time.
 I still feel lost sometimes, though.
 Constantly hitting walls with no idea or understanding of why my solution to a problem doesn't work and what the errors my solution throws mean hurts my confidence in my abilities.
 I shouldn't take my low opinion of myself too seriously, though.
 A part of me believes I can learn and change and develop the necessary skills to be a good programmer and developer.
 Keep pushing forward.

+### Day 11: September 22, 2019, Sunday

+**Today's Progress**: Decent progress and productivity.
+Progressed through the Udemy WebDev Bootcamp, working through DOM selector methods and selecting and manipulating the style of elements.
+HTML, CSS, and JS are starting to intersect now.

+**Thoughts:** I feel positive about today's work.
+It's a move in a good direction.
+I used the pomodoro technique for my study.
+I did four pomodoro's and styed realtively focused.
+I also tried watching the course videos at faster speeds.
+I like it.